orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/HowTo_makeLinks.md

  * from JS script using either
    * `HTMLElement.click()` or
    * `HTMLElement.dispatchEvent(new MouseEvent("click", {bubbles: true, composed: true, cancelable: true}))`.
- * using a shortcut key specified with the `accesskey` attribute on an element (for instance, `<a href="#down" accesskey="d">scroll down</a`> will trigger a `click` event when the user presses `alt`+ `d`.)
+ * using a shortcut specified with the `accesskey` attribute on an element (for instance, `<a href="#down" accesskey="d">scroll down</a`> will trigger a `click` event when the user presses `alt`+ `d`.)
+    (todo does the accesskey shortcut first bubble as a keypress?? or is it translated into a click *before* it enters the browser's JS context??)

 To identify which `click` events are navigating events, the browser must analyze all `click` events that has completed bubbling.
 `click` events has completed bubbling when the event has either: